ISO 14001:2015 Clause 4 Context of the organization

 - Distributors ( 2.
 Continuity of product supply), we cannot guarantee

 - Neighbours (1.Absence of noise/odour/vibration incidents), we cannot guarantee: the absence of noise/odour/vibration incidents but a compliance obligation will be reductions wherever ‘reasonably practicable’

 - Staff (3.
 Training and support for all and 5.Continuity of employment) we cannot guarantee, depends on budget, etc.

 - Contractors/Suppliers (4.Level playing field for all environmental requirement), we cannot guarantee at the present

 6. Organizational unit(s), function(s), physical boundaries

 ‘Honey Printers Pvt.
-Ltd’ operates from its sites in Panvel, Navi Mumbai and soon in Pune and New Delhi.
-No sites are/will be shared with other organizations and each site has a clearly deﬁned boundary/demarcation to their neighbours.
+Ltd operates from its sites in Panvel, Navi Mumbai, and soon in Pune and New Delhi.
+No sites are/will be shared with other organizations and each site has a clearly deﬁned boundary/demarcation to their neighbors.
 At each site, the organizational unit(s)/ function(s) comprises of Ofﬁce administration (ﬁnance, sales, order processing, Support functions, HR, Quality, IT, Environmental, OH&S, general management), Design of customer’s artwork.
-At the Panvel, Navi Mumbai HK Isite only, Development (preparation), Production (Printing signatures), Production (pressrooms), Production (bindery) and ﬁnal Dispatch of printed materials (Delivery).
+At the Panvel, Navi Mumbai HK Isite only, Development (preparation), Production (Printing signatures), Production (pressrooms), Production (bindery), and ﬁnal Dispatch of printed materials (Delivery).

 7. Activities, products, and services of the organization